geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

 who curated equipment and a comfortable environment, solved problems, provided delicious caffeine and meals, expertly facilitated discussions, and more.

+Finally, thanks to [Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu) for hosting us at their wonderful AI Futures Lab space on day 1!
+What a view :star_struck: :bridge_at_night:

 ## (TODO) Call to join the community